-Modern Foreign Languages (MFL) is a wonderful subject that allows students to broaden their horizons and consider life outside the area they are growing up in.
+• Encourage children to broader their horizons and consider life outside the area that they are growing up in.

 In years 3-6 French lessons take place once a week for 40 minutes.
 Lessons are fun, engaging and build on skills previously taught so they are appropriate for all learners.